 The Manar al-Athar website, based at the University of Oxford, aims to provide high resolution, searchable images for teaching, research, and publication.
 These images of archaeological sites, with buildings and art, will cover the areas of the former Roman empire which later came under Islamic rule, such as Syro-Palestine/the Levant, Arabia, Egypt, North Africa and Spain.
 The chronological range is from Alexander the Great (i.e., from about 300 BC) through, the Islamic period to the present.
 It is the first website of its kind providing such material labelled jointly in both Arabic and English.
 We will also be publishing related material, both online and on paper, in English and Arabic.

-The Oriental Institute Museum at the University of Chicago is a showcase of the history, art and archaeology of the ancient Near East.
+Institute for the Study of Ancient Cultures Museum at the University of Chicago is a showcase of the history, art and archaeology of the ancient Near East.
 This collection of images highlights objects chosen to illuminate some of the more interesting and important aspects of ancient Near Eastern civilizations.

-The Oriental Institute of the University of Chicago is among the leaders in the recovery of the history, languages, and cultures of the ancient Near East.
-In the halcyon days of the 1930s, when universities and museums conducted expeditions on a scale now unheard of, Oriental Institute teams worked in nearly every country of the Near East.
-An integral part of each excavation was the expedition photographer, who was entrusted with capturing not only the routine of each day’s work but also the moments of discovery and exploration.
-These images recount some of these memorable moments, as the Oriental Institute sifted the sands of time.
+The Institute for the Study of Ancient Cultures of the University of Chicago is among the leaders in the recovery of the history, languages, and cultures of the ancient Near East.
+In the halcyon days of the 1930s, when universities and museums conducted expeditions on a scale now unheard of, Institute for the Study of Ancient Cultures teams worked in nearly every country of the Near East.
+An integral part of each excavation was the expedition photographer, who was entrusted with capturing not only the routine of each days work but also the moments of discovery and exploration.
+These images recount some of these memorable moments, as the Institute for the Study of Ancient Cultures sifted the sands of time.
 (From their Web site)

 he Travelers in the Middle East Archive (TIMEA) is a digital archive that focuses on Western interactions with the Middle East, particularly travels to Egypt during the nineteenth and early twentieth centuries.
 TIMEA offers electronic texts such as travel guides, museum catalogs, and travel narratives, photographic and hand-drawn images of Egypt, and historical maps of Egypt and Cyprus.